fxr256/fxr256.github.io/_posts/2019-01-06-knowledge-transfers.markdown

 exactly solve the shallowness problem, it just avoids it.

 That's all I have to say on the subject.
 I hope you can see my point even if you may not agree.
 If you know a different way to do knowledge transfers which solves the problems I have mentioned, please let me know.
+If you liked this blog post, please share it with somebody.
+You can also follow me on [Twitter/X](https://twitter.com/fxr256).